cemcen/Delynoi/README.md

 or created from a number of generation rules included in the library.
 New generation rules can be easily included. </li>
 <li> Meshes can be stored in OFF-style text files, or used directly on another program. </li>
 <li> To generate the meshes, the library first obtains the conforming Delaunay triangulation using Triangle; the triangulation
-is considered a mesh that is left available for use in case it is desired.
+is considered as a mesh that is left available for use if needed.
 Then, it computes the constrained Voronoi diagram.</li>
 </ul>

 <h2>Author</h2>